vnen/godot-tiled-importer/README.md

 ## Options

-### Post-import script
+### Post Scripts

-The selected script will have it's `post_import(scene)` method run.
+All script files specified in the Array will have their `post_import(scene)` method runs.
 This enables you to change the generated scene automatically upon each reimport.

-The `post_import` method will receive the built scene and **must** return the changed scene.
+The `post_import` methods on each script file will receive the built scene as an argument and **must** return the changed scene.
+The scripts are ran in the order they are in the Array.

 ### Single TileSet